 Serving brownies

 - Plain: like most chocolate recipes that are fudgy and intense, a small piece goes a long way.
-I like them just cold enough but not straight from the refrigerator because I think the flavor is numbed a little by the cold.
+I like them cold enough but not straight from the refrigerator because I think the cold somewhat numbs the flavor.

-- Over the top brownies: do like I did in these images and add chocolate ganache first, then dulce de leche and finally some chopped walnuts.
-They will be messy to eat with your hand, but then you have the bonus of licking them, lol.
+- Over-the-top brownies: do like I did in these images and add chocolate ganache first, then dulce de leche and finally some chopped walnuts.
+They will be messy to eat with your hand, but then you have the bonus of licking them.

 Related recipes you might like: